The best Krakow things to do

 Located on the Main Market Square is Noworolski Café, one of Krakow’s most historic and iconic cafés.
 Established in 1910, Noworolski was a favourite for artists, writers, poets and politicians for years.
 For those interested in WWII history, this café also has another side.
 During WWII, it became a haunt for high-ranking SS officers.
 It’s a very surreal experience to grab a drink here, and adds a historical layer to your Krakow itinerary.

 Noworolski had previously been family owned, and was later returned to the family after the war.
 Despite the grim wartime history, Noworolski regained its status as a cultural landmark in Krakow.
 The décor is classic and elegant inside.
 There are also tables outside, with beautiful views of the market square.
-It’s a great spot to relax and soak in the atmosphere while exploring Krakow things to do.
+It’s a great spot to relax and soak in the atmosphere.

 3. Visit St Mary’s Basilica & climb the tower